FarmData2/FD2-School-Materials/08-FD2/08-FD2-Hands-On.md

 4. Use the Devtools to confirm that your `submitForm` method is being called when "Submit" is clicked.
 5. Commit your changes to your feature branch.

-## Creating a Quantity
+## Creating a Quantity Record

-Recall that to create a `harvest_log` object requires a quantity to represent the amount of the crop that was harvested.
-In this section you'll create a `standard_quantity` object that can be used when creating a `harvest_log`.
+Recall that to create a `harvest_log` record requires a quantity to represent the amount of the crop that was harvested.
+In this section you'll create a `standard_quantity` record that can be used when creating a `harvest_log`.

 1. Start the documentation server.
    ```